hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 [Hazelcast Management Center](#management-center) is what you use to monitor and manage the nodes running Hazelcast.
 In addition to monitoring the overall state of a cluster, you can analyze and browse data structures in detail, you can update map configurations, and you can take thread dumps from nodes.

 Moreover, JMX monitoring is also provided.
-Please see [Monitoring with JMX](#monitoring-with-jmx) section for details.
+Please see the [Monitoring with JMX section](#monitoring-with-jmx) for details.

 ## How can I see debug level logs

 By changing the log level to "Debug".
 Below sample lines are for **log4j** logging framework.
-Please see [Logging Configuration](#logging-configuration) to learn how to set logging types.
+Please see the [Logging Configuration section](#logging-configuration) to learn how to set logging types.

 First, set the logging type as follows.